 Overview & positioning

-CubeAPM positions itself as web application monitoring platform designed for modern, cloud-native applications.
-It helps teams monitor availability and performance across frontend and backend systems, with a strong focus on real user experience through uptime monitoring and Real User Monitoring (RUM).
+CubeAPM positions itself as an application monitoring platform designed for modern, cloud-native applications.
+It helps teams monitor availability and performance across frontend and backend systems.
+The main focus of CubeAPM are cost-efficient APM, infra, and log monitoring.
+But, this sentence puts more emphasis on RUM and synthetics.

 Key features

-• Synthetic Monitoring -Proactively prevent downtime using scripted tests that simulate critical user journeys.
-Detect failures and performance degradation before customers are affected.
+- Synthetic Monitoring -Proactively prevent downtime using scripted tests that simulate critical user journeys.
+Detects failures and performance degradation before customers are affected.

 Pricing & licensing (summary)